The Dark Wind: Allusions to real events and places

 The plot makes reference to Joint Use lands with both Navajo and Hopi making use of the land.
 This is a long-standing dispute, and even the resolution mentioned in the story, a 1974 public law and following court cases assigning one large area for the Hopi, requiring thousands of Navajos to move, did not resolve the issue.
 Although the situation was in some sense settled by a 1996 law, the issues continue to this day.
 The Hopi have lived in this large area for thousands of years, arriving before the Navajo.
 Further, the people of each tribe have different patterns of settlement (Navajo are dispersed over larger amount of land, originally from their occupation as sheepherders, while the Hopi are generally settled in villages, raise corn, make art and jewelry).

 The corpse is found on the path to Kisigi Spring, which is an important Hopi spruce shrine.
 It is a real place, but its exact location is not mapped, to keep it more private.

 The Hopi village of Sikyatki is more of a ruin than the novel suggests, Tony Hillerman says in the author's note.
-"Time has been even crueler to the village of Sikyatki than is suggested herein.
+"Time has been even crueler to the village of Sityatki [sic] than is suggested herein.
 It was abandoned long ago and sand has drifted over what remains of its ruins."

 The ceremonies and sacred places of the Hopi on the mesas in their reservation are mentioned often and incorporated in the plot.
 Hillerman says "Like Jim Chee of the Navajo Tribal Police, I am an outsider on the Hopi Mesas.
 I know only what one learns from long and respectful interest, and suggest that any of you who wish to learn more of the complex Hopi metaphysics turn to more knowledgeable writers.
 I particularly recommend The Book of the Hopi by my good friend Frank Waters."